NoiseSDF2NoiseSDF: Learning Clean Neural Fields from Noisy Supervision: Introduction

-To evaluate the effectiveness of NoiseSDF2NoiseSDF, we conduct comprehensive experiments across benchmark datasets, including ShapeNet~\cite{chang2015shapenet}, ABC~\cite{koch2019abc}, Famous~\cite{erler2020points2surf}, and Real~\cite{erler2020points2surf}.
-Our experimental results demonstrate that neural SDFs can indeed be denoised effectively by employing mean squared error loss directly between their noisy representations.
-This finding confirms our central hypothesis: neural SDFs can learn to produce cleaner outputs simply by observing and minimizing discrepancies among noisy neural fields, effectively extending the Noise2Noise paradigm into the domain of 3D neural surface reconstruction.
-Our approach eliminates the need for clean training data, making it practical and scalable for real-world scenarios where acquiring perfect data is difficult or infeasible.
+To evaluate the effectiveness of NoiseSDF2NoiseSDF, we conduct comprehensive experiments across benchmark datasets, including ShapeNet \cite{chang2015shapenet}, ABC \cite{koch2019abc}, Famous \cite{erler2020points2surf}, and Real \cite{erler2020points2surf}.
+Our experimental results demonstrate that neural SDFs can indeed be denoised effectively by employing MSE loss directly between their noisy representations.
+This finding confirms our central hypothesis: neural SDFs can learn to produce cleaner outputs simply by observing and minimizing discrepancies among noisy neural fields, effectively extending the N2N paradigm into the domain of 3D shape surface reconstruction.
+We summarize our contributions as follows: \begin{itemize} \item Conceptually, our work offers a new perspective: analogous to Noise2Noise, which relies on exact pixel-wise correspondence across noisy observations, two noisy SDFs can establish exact coordinate-wise correspondence.
+This insight motivates our method, which reformulates the problem in the neural SDF domain. \item Methodologically, we address a key challenge: noisy SDF supervision is not naturally available.
+To overcome this, we introduce a noisy-target generation strategy based on a frozen off-the-shelf Point2SDF model, which converts noisy point clouds into noisy SDF targets and enables coordinate-wise noisy-target learning in neural SDF space. \item Experimentally, we demonstrate that our method remains robust across diverse noise types, target generators, and denoising backbones. \end{itemize}